Dante-Cadiz/lemon-qualitycontrol/README.md

 - The eventual target of the machine learning pipeline is a binary classification label; good or poor quality.
 - The performance and quality of the model and its ability to identify and discern visual features that mark a bad quality lemon
 - The stakeholder has decided that the most important metric for evaluating the success of the machine learning model is recall on the negative results of a poor quality lemon.
-This is because providing possibly poor quality lemons to supermarkets is a worse outcome than mistakenly discarding good quality ones.
+This is because providing possibly poor quality lemons to supermarkets and other subsequent companies involved in the supply chain is a worse outcome than mistakenly discarding good quality ones.
 A preliminary recall score threshold to assess the model's success has been set at 0.98.

-- Accuracy and F1 score will also be taken into consideration - with 95% accuracy as minimum threshold
+- The accuracy and F1 score will also be taken into consideration with a F1 score of 95% as minimum threshold
 - Output
 - Heuristic

 ## Machine Learning Model Iterations

 * The Tensorflow binary image classification model went through a series of iterations and hyperparameters in order to produce an optimised model capable of handling the data.
-* Before running each iteration of the model, the Keras Tuner
+* Before running each iteration of the model, the most suitable hyperparameters out of a user-provided selection were attained using the Keras Tuner.

 * V1 -This model was only applied to the initial smaller uncombined single lemon dataset, with the images at their original average size (300, 300).
 While this model predicted classes with a great degree of accuracy (over 98%), the dataset was limited in size and expansion was required.